 When you witness sporting history unfold in front of your eyes, chances are that your brain will lock those memories up in a corner and preserve it for a long time.
 Those few extraordinary moments truly remain fresh, years and years after they happened; moments that make you recollect exactly where you were at that point in life, what impact it had on you.
 And those not blessed to watch it live, the generations that were born after, get to relive such unforgettable moments through those memories.

 The 1983 World Cup that saw Kapil Dev’s India create history will be one such memory that will be passed along from one generation to the next, till cricket exists.
 The triumph of Kapil’s Devils changed the very fabric of the game, and not just in India.

-June 25, 1983: If it made Sachin Tendulkar lift up a cricket bat with the dream of playing for India, it made a generation believe Indians can be the best in the world in anything they do; it made some fall in love with the sport again; it made some feel special because they were born on the day of the year that Kapil received the trophy at the Lord’s balcony; it helped some create a special daughter-mother bond.
+June 25, 1983: If it made Sachin Tendulkar lift up a cricket bat with the dream of playing for India and one day maybe repeating the feat, it made a generation believe Indians can be the best in the world in anything they do; it made some fall in love with the sport again as Kapil received the trophy at the Lord’s balcony; it helped some create a special daughter-mother bond.

 Kaustubh Jamkhandikar (Year of birth: 1943)

 We followed every match of the Indian team, keeping tabs of the scores on radio or in news.
 I think the turning point for us came when Kapil Dev scored 175 not out against Zimbabwe to help India win the match from a lost cause.
 This is when I started believing that this team can go on to create a miracle.